 ➤ Another option is to buy the Alhambra Ticket and Audio Guide.
 This way you’ll get to explore this UNESCO World Heritage Site at your own pace, with the audio guide leading the way around the complex.
 This skip-the-line ticket gives you access to the entire complex, including the Nasrid Palaces. ➥ BOOK IT HERE

-➤ If you’d rather do your own thing without following a guide, I highly recommend pre-booking your Tickets for Alhambra & Nasrid Palaces, as it is a wildly popular tourist destination and lines can get long.
+➤ If you’d rather do your own thing without following a guide, I highly recommend pre-booking your Alhambra & Nasrid Palaces: Skip-the-Line Ticket, as it is a wildly popular tourist destination and lines can get long.
 And Granada gets very hot in the summer and very cold in the winter.
 Trust me: you don’t want to wait outside.
 This ticket will let you skip the long lines. ➥ BOOK IT HERE

 Walk Through the Albaicin Neighborhood

 It’s known as one of the best-preserved public baths in Spain.
-It’s also remarkable for its architectural details that include cavernous brick vaults and octagonal skylights.
+It’s also remarkable for its architectural details which include cavernous brick vaults and octagonal skylights.

 You can also head over to adjoining Plaza Nueva, which funnily enough, is actually the oldest square in Granada.
 Both of these squares are great places to go if you are looking for a place to eat since there are many restaurants and cafes in the area, and some offer incredible views!